prisma-collective/docs/docs/Glossary/Process Design Collective.md

 ![[character.png]]

-Our work is characterised by the integration of facilitation, place-sourcing design, and technology innovation.
+Our work is characterised by the integration of facilitation, [[place]]-sourced design, and technology innovation.
 We're on the following trajectory:

 ![[concept_ordering.png]]